COMMONWEALTH PARTY

 ~anchor for term link~

-TERM LIMITS - As Amendment XXII puts limits on the terms of president, we ask likewise for vice president and for the members of Congress.
+TERM LIMITS - As Amendment XXII puts limits on the terms of President, we ask likewise for Vice President and for the members of Congress.
+As well, we will ask for an additional limit concerning the office President:

-ii) One may hold the office of vice president for no more than two partial terms where each is at most two years in duration.
+ii) One may hold the office of Vice President for no more than two partial terms where each is at most two years in duration within a term.

-Thus, one cannot log a vice-presidential record that yields any combination of full or decreed full with partial terms.
+Thus, one cannot log a vice-presidential record that yields any combination of a full or decreed full term with any partial term at two years or less.

-HOUSE: No person will be able to serve in the House of Representatives whether for a full term or a decreed full term more than a prescribed number of times (2-3)* and no one is able to serve for more than one recognized partial term.
+HOUSE: No person will be able to serve as a Representative whether for a full term or a decreed full term more than a prescribed number of times (2-3)* and no one is able to serve for more than one recognized partial term.

-Should one be unable to complete a term up to a certain point* because they succumb to illness or injury or resign for honorable cause like taking care of an incapacitated family member, that term will count as the one recognized partial term but not as a decreed full term.
-Otherwise, if such takes place beyond that certain point, that term will still count as the one recognized partial term yet also as a decreed full term.
-All further terms whether or not fulfilled will count as (decreed) full.
+Should one be unable to complete a term while serving up to a certain duration* because they succumb to illness or injury or resign for honorable cause like taking care of an incapacitated family member, that term will count as the one recognized partial term but not as a decreed full term.
+Otherwise, if such takes place beyond that certain duration, that term will still count as the one recognized partial term yet also as a decreed full term.
+All further terms whether or not fulfilled or served within as a replacement will count as (decreed) full.
 Other honorable causes may apply not listed here.

 * State legislatures will complete 10-year cycle determination or reviews of such upon result of Census.
 Those reviews are performed via a cumulative and/or reunion manner of all the intervening state legislature incarnations up to and including the current Census legislature.

-SENATE: No person will be able to serve in or be chosen for the Senate whether for a full or decreed full term more than once and no one is able to serve within more than two terms in the Senate under any circumstance.
+No person will be able to serve in or be chosen for the Senate for a full or decreed full term after completion of either and no one is able to serve within more than two cyclical terms in the Senate under any circumstance.

-Former Senators who served just one full term (non-decreed) are allowed at most one full-term House seat with a prerequisite fallow of 4 years and then no further terms in Congress allowed.
-Former Senators who served over a full term (non-decreed) are not eligible for House terms.
+Former Senators who served just one full term (non-decreed) or a max of 6 years duration are allowed at most one full-term House seat and then no further terms in Congress allowed.
+Former Senators who served over a full term (non-decreed) or over six years in duration are not eligible for House terms.

-Other possible combinations or permutations concerning full, decreed full or partial Senatorial and Representative terms should be limited to 6-8 years aggregate duration in the Congress.
+Other possible combinations or permutations concerning full, decreed full and replacement/partial Senatorial and Representative terms should be limited to 6-8 years aggregate duration in the Congress.

 ~anchor for fallow link~

-FALLOW PERIODS - There will be periods before or between certain served terms and public offices where particular prospective candidates must refrain from occupying office.
+FALLOW PERIODS - There will be periods before or between certain served terms and public offices where particular prospective candidates must refrain from occupying any public office -- both elected and appointed (see Extents) .
+Candidates may be constrained from running for office during certain periods as well.
+(Running Fallows)

 * State legislatures will complete 10-year cycle determination or reviews of whether such should be any greater upon results of Census.
 Those reviews are performed via a cumulative and/or reunion manner of all the intervening state legislature incarnations up to and including the current Census legislature.